pbernet/akka_streams_tutorial/README.md

 * WordCountKStreams resumes processing words at the stored offset and thus keeping the state
 * WordCountConsumer resumes consuming at the stored offset

-Shutting down the KafkaServer results in reporting all of the clients that the Broker is not available anymore.
+Shutting down the KafkaServer results in reporting all of the clients that the Kafka Broker is not available anymore.
 After the KafkaServer is restarted the clients are able to resume.

 ## TODOs ##
-* Add persistence to the Windturbine Example
+* Add persistent actors to the the current version of the Windturbine example
+* Implement the Windturbine example with Kafka
 * Implement WordCountReactiveKafka with reactive-kafka, although akka-streams is not suited well for stateful processing
 * Add Apache Flink [example word count client](https://github.com/mkuthan/example-flink-kafka/blob/master/src/main/scala/example/flink/FlinkExample.scala "Example")
-* Implement the Windturbine example with Kafka